kaustubh-sadekar/SPAD-Simulator/index.md

 ## Project in brief
 SPAD-based cameras are becoming a popular choice of sensors for direct time-of-flight 3D imaging systems.
 However, the depth estimates are significantly affected when the ambient light is stronger than the light source used by the 3D imaging system.
 This project aims to simulate a SPAD sensor and study the effect of laser power, background light strength, scene depth, and albedo on the SPAD sensor measurements. *Note: The objective of this simulator is to generate SPAD data from existing RGB-D dataset hence multi-path interference is not considered in this simulator as it is difficult and computationally expensive to estimate the light transport from a single RGB-D frame.
-Hence the scene response function (SRF) of a 3D point is a time-shifted impulse where the time shift is proportional to the scene depth*.
+Hence the scene response function (SRF) of a 3D point is simply a time-shifted impulse where the time shift is proportional to the scene depth*.

 ## SPAD-based time of flight imaging model